As used in this rule:

 (C) Eligibility requirements.

-At the time of an employer's application for the OCP, the employer must be enrolled in a group rating program and shall meet the following program requirements:
+At the time of an employer's initial application for the OCP, the employer must be enrolled in the group experience rating program .
+At the time of initial application and each renewal application, the employer shall meet the following program requirements:

-(2) The employer shall not have cumulative lapses in workers' compensation coverage in excess of forty days within the twelve months preceding the application deadline beginning with the July 1, 2011 policy year or any time thereafter while participating in the OCP.
+(3) The employer shall not have cumulative lapses in workers' compensation coverage in excess of forty days within the prior twelve months .

 (D) General program requirements.